We're sending your request, please wait.

 Below we answer some of the most common questions we hear from members as they start to plan how they will support themselves after they have finished working.
 Members can also arrange a call back from a retirement specialist if they have any follow up questions.

 You can access your super as a lump sum once you've met a 'condition of release'.
 This means that your funds can be released from your super account and credited to your bank account.
-If you're over 60 and meet a condition of release, this lump sum may be tax-free unless you are in a defined benefit fund.
+If you're over 60 and meet a condition of release, this lump sum will be tax free if paid from a taxed superannuation fund like TWUSUPER.

 Generally, you’re able to access your super when you have reached: